Core Calculators

 🇳🇬

-China Import Guide
+US Import Guide

-Import from China to Nigeria
+Import from the US to Nigeria

 ⚖️ Nigeria Customs Service (NCS) 💱 Currency: NGN 🧾 VAT: 7.5% 📦 De minimis: No commercial de minimis; Form M and PAAR required for most imports